uchicago-dsi/climate-cabinet-campaign-finance-tracker/utils/README.md

 **Running the State Cleaner**

 The arizona.py file has an if __name__ == "__main__" clause at the bottom which will run the cleaner on the demo data.
-The data must be available via the specified filepaths (laid out in utils/constants).
+The data must be available via the specified filepaths in the google drive (laid out in utils/constants).
+Simply use:

+from utils.arizona import ArizonaCleaner clean = ArizonaCleaner()

+clean_tables = clean.clean_state()

 This process should take under four minutes.

 Otherwise, one may call ArizonaCleaner.clean_state([]) with the relevant filepaths inside the list as the only argument.
 Note that the files must go in this order: individuals, organizations, transactions.